MENTOR ME CAREERS

 So, the point I want you take away from these examples, is that its tool which simplifies any decision making.
 But of course dealing with numbers.

-Overview of Financial Modelling Course Syllabus
+Financial Modelling Syllabus Checklist

 Financial modeling is broad and if you are new to learning this then chances are you will get over whelmed.
 So below are my broad coverage to look out for;